Unsupervised 3D Keypoint Discovery with Multi-View Geometry

-As in recent unsupervised papers~\cite{He20c, Bao22, He22, Honari22}, we compare the quality of our unsupervised keypoints to the features obtained by a fully-supervised ImageNet model.
+\parag{Supervised Pre-Training.} As in recent unsupervised papers~\cite{He20c, Bao22, He22, Honari22}, we compare the quality of our unsupervised keypoints to the features obtained by a fully-supervised ImageNet model, which is commonly used for transfer learning.
 This evaluation highlights how much the extracted features by these models are suitable for the downstream application, which in the case of this paper is 3D human pose estimation.
 The results are shown in Figure~\ref{fig:imgNet_comp}.
-The gap in MPJPE is over 75 mm in all cases, with our approach reducing the error by about 50\% in the fully-supervised case.
-This indicates the impact of the proposed keypoint extraction approach and the structure that it learns into the latent 3D keypoints.
+The gap in MPJPE is over 75 mm in all cases, with our approach reducing the error by about 50\%.
+Even in low-labeled cases, the margin is maintained.
+This indicates the keypoints discovered by our model are much more correlated with the target pose.